Tanjingw/jtan-academic-page/content/publication/cisai/index.md

 publication: In *2021 IEEE-International Conference on Computer Information Science and Artificial Intelligence (CISAI)*
 publication_short: In *IEEE-CISAI*

 abstract: This paper studies the thirdparty of platform incentive mechanism to construct the buyers-sellers evolutionary game model by aiming at the hypothesis of bounded rationality.
 As was shown by the results: buyers and consumer are concern and investment on online livestreaming shopping form are closely related to its yield rate, cost, and interest acquired from free riding; platform incentive has a significant positive impact on the investment willingness of both game parties.
-As the gaining rate of investment income increases gradually, probability of both game parties selecting concern and investment is increasing accordingly and many evolutionary stable strategies may emerge.

 # Summary.
 An optional shortened abstract.
 summary: Computer Simulation, Livestreaming E-Commerce, Evolutionary Game, Computer-aided Simulated Analysis